hashgraph/guardian/README.md

 3. Update BC access variables.

 Update the following files with your Hedera Testnet account info (see prerequisites) as indicated.
-Please check complete steps to generate Operator_ID and Operator_Key by looking at link: [How to Create Operator_ID and Operator_Key](https://docs.hedera.com/guardian/getting-started/getting-started/how-to-create-operator-id-and-operator-key).
+Please check complete steps to generate Operator_ID and Operator_Key by looking at the link: [How to Create Operator_ID and Operator_Key](https://docs.hedera.com/guardian/getting-started/getting-started/how-to-create-operator-id-and-operator-key).
-The Operation_ID and Operator_Key and HEDERA_NET are all what Guardian needs to access an Hedera Blockchain assuming a role on it.
+The Operator_ID and Operator_Key and HEDERA_NET are all that Guardian needs to access the Hedera Blockchain assuming a role on it.
 This parameters needs to be configured in a file at the path `./configs`, the file should use the following naming convention:

    `./configs/.env.\<GUARDIAN_ENV\>.guardian.system`